Kishore Kumar: Personal life

 In spite of his "no money, no work" principle, sometimes Kumar recorded free even when the producers were willing to pay.
 Such films include those produced by Rajesh Khanna and Danny Denzongpa.
 On one occasion, Kishore helped actor-turned-producer Bipin Gupta by giving him ₹ 20,000 for the film Daal Me Kala (1964).
 When actor Arun Kumar Mukherjee—one of the first persons to appreciate Kishore's singing talent—died, Kumar regularly sent money to Mukherjee's family in Bhagalpur.

 According to Kumar's eldest son Amit Kumar, Kumar did a lot of charity and free shows for jawans and cancer patients but he never spoke about it.
 Kumar was a homebody and avoided the trappings of stardom.
 He was an early riser and went to bed early.
 He loved authentic Bengali food, and was deeply emotional, a side which he seldom expressed and was also philosophic.
 Kumar was fond of Biblical films and liked sitting in a cemetery.

 The film Anand (1971) was originally supposed to star Kishore and Mehmood Ali in the lead.
 Hrishikesh Mukherjee, the director of the film, was asked to meet Kishore to discuss the project.
 However, when he went to Kumar's house he was driven away by the gatekeeper due to a misunderstanding.
-Kumar—himself a Bengali—had not been paid for a stage show organized by another Bengali man and had instructed his gatekeeper to drive away this "Bengali", if he ever visited the house.
+Kumar—himself a Bengali—had not been paid for a stage show organised by another Bengali man and had instructed his gatekeeper to drive away this "Bengali", if he ever visited the house.
 Consequently, Mehmood had to leave the film as well, and new actors (Rajesh Khanna and Amitabh Bachchan) were signed up for the film.